growilabs/growi-docs/docs/en/admin-guide/management-cookbook/external-notification.md

   1. Configure the email settings from the [Application settings] of the GROWI Management page.
      - For details, see [Email Settings](en/admin-guide/management-cookbook/app-settings.html#email-settings-tbd).
-  1. Click [Global notification] from [Notification settings] in the GROWI administration page.
+  1. Click [Global notification] from [Notification settings] in the GROWI Management page.

      ![ifttt-global-notification-introduction](./images/ifttt-global-notification-introduction.png)